top of page

 From Meca-Medina to International Skaters Union and European Super League: the back bone of competition law in sport

 Since the landmark Meca-Medina judgment in 2006, the Court of Justice of the European Union ("CJEU") and the European Commission have built a framework that continues to shape how Europe balances regulatory autonomy with competition principles.
 This short post provides a whistle-stop tour of some of those key decisions.
-Meca-Medina: setting the analytical test In Meca-Medina and Majcen v Commission (C-519/04 P, 2006), two long-distance swimmers challenged anti-doping rule
+Meca-Medina: setting the analytical test In Meca-Medina and Majcen v Commission (C-519/04 P, 2006), two professional long-distance swimmers challenged the co

 bottom of page